 - Language Training

 With two official languages in Canada, there is no shortage of language training.
 Residents with a valid Certificat de sélection du Québec (CSQ), permanent resident status, or citizenship may be eligible for government-funded language classes.
 The first step to signing up for language classes in Canada is to assess your language ability.
 You can do this both online before coming to Canada, at different newcomer service centers, and before enrollment in a government-funded language course.

 Location and apartment to stay in for the meantime is usually a hectic task.
 The first place you stay when arriving in Canada may be temporary, and that’s fine.
 A hostel, short-term apartment rental, or stay with friends can help you get to know the new city you’re in.
 Short-term rentals can also allow you to move to different neighborhoods, so if you find a job across town you can move closer to work if you would like.

-If you know where you would like to stay and are ready to commit to more long-term accommodations, make sure you are aware of all the housing costs involved.
+If you know where you would like to stay and are ready to commit to more long-term accommodation, make sure you are aware of all the housing costs involved.
 Keep in mind that housing prices vary throughout Canada.